In-House System of the Year by Risk Magazine

 For more than two decades we have sought new ways to capitalize on market opportunities.
 With everything we achieve, we recognize the fundamental truths that inspire us to always keep pushing forward.

 Citadel reaches $26 billion in investment capital.

 Citadel receives “A” grade in Institutional Investor’s alpha report card, wins five awards from Absolute Return, and is Named Hedge Fund of the Year by Risk Magazine.
-Firm is named “One of the country’s 50 Best Workplaces for Recent College Graduates” by Fortune Magazine and Great Place to Work.
+Firm is named one of the country’s 50 best workplaces for recent college graduates by Great Place to Work.
 Launches Aptigon Capital, fundamental equities trading business based in Greenwich.

-Crossing the $25b billion mark in investment capital, Citadel is named “Hedge Fund of the Year” by Institutional Investor and “Top 10 Best Places to Work in Financial Services” by Fortune Magazine.
+Crossing the $25b billion mark in investment capital, Citadel is named “Hedge Fund of the Year” by Institutional Investor and named one of the country’s 30 best workplaces in financial services and insurance by Great Place to Work.
 Ben Bernanke, former Chairman of the Federal Reserve, joins the firm as senior advisor.
 Citadel’s Risk Management Center recognized as “Best Risk Management Initiative” by the American Financial Technology Awards.

 Institutional Investor Magazine recognizes Citadel as Multistrategy Hedge Fund Manager of the Year.
 The firm’s Global Fixed Income business wins Best Global Macro Fund of the Year from Absolute Return.

 Institutional Investor’s Alpha creates the Hedge Fund Hall of Fame, naming Ken Griffin among the 14 inaugural inductees.
 Citadel launches Surveyor Capital, a fundamental equities trading business, as well as its tactical funds and macro businesses.